-Social media is an important aspect of on-line marketing especially if your want younger people to buy your products.
+Social media is an important aspect of online marketing especially if you want younger people to buy your products.

 Videos are another great way to spread the word about your web page.
 If you have the skills, make an instructional video about your products or get someone else to.
 Include your web address on the video and share your video on YouTube or Vimeo.

 Google values high-quality backlinks to your site.
 Poor quality backlinks (from sites that are considered spammy) can damage your ranking.
 In the past, you could buy links and increase your ranking but the people at google cottoned on to this little rort.
 Google released an algorithm named Penguin in 2012 aimed at the black hat search engine optimisation method of getting many links to a site to increase the rankings.
 This means that you need to get good quality links to your site with a variety of anchor text.
 If all the backlinks to your site have the same anchor text the google panda may decide that they have been bought.